Guston, David. October 17, 2017. "The Curse of the Halfway Technology." Slate Magazine.View Link

 Assoc Vice Provost & Professor, Consortium for Science, Policy & Outcomes[email protected]

-David H. Guston is co-director of the Consortium for Science, Policy and Outcomes.
-He is also the Foundation Professor and founding director of the School for the Future of Innovation in Society, and the Associate Vice Provost for Discovery, Engagement and Outcomes within the Julie Ann Wrigley Global Futures Laboratory.
+David H. Guston is Foundation Professor and founding director of the School for the Future of Innovation in Society.
+He is also Associate Vice Provost for Discovery, Engagement and Outcomes within the Julie Ann Wrigley Global Futures Laboratory.
 He served as principal investigator and director of the Center for Nanotechnology in Society (CNS-ASU), a National Science Foundation-funded Nano-scale Science and Engineering Center (NSF # 0531194 and #0937591; ~$13M 2005-2016) dedicated to studying the societal aspects of nanoscale science and engineering research and improving the societal outcomes of nanotechnologies through enhancing the societal capacity to understand and make informed choices.

 Professor Guston is widely published and cited on research and development policy, technology assessment, public participation in science and technology, and the politics of science policy.
 His book, “Between Politics and Science: Assuring the Integrity and Productivity of Research” (Cambridge U. Press, 2000) was awarded the 2002 Don K. Price Prize by the American Political Science Association for best book in science and technology policy.
 He has co-authored, “Informed Legislatures: Coping with Science in a Democracy” (with Megan Jones and Lewis M. Branscomb, University Press of America, 1996), and he has co-edited, “The Fragile Contract: University Science and the Federal Government” (with Ken Keniston, MIT Press, 1994) and, “Shaping the Next Generation of Science and Technology Policy” (with CSPO co-director Daniel Sarewitz, University of Wisconsin Press, 2006).
 Professor Guston is the series editor of the “Yearbook of Nanotechnology in Society” (Springer) with annual volumes beginning in 2008, and he is the general editor of the forthcoming, two-volume “Encyclopedia of Nanoscience and Society“ (Sage, 2010).